Azka24-ui/Automating-ETL-with-Apache-Airflow-Elasticsearch/README.md

-# 🚀 Milestone 3: Automating ETL with Apache Airflow & Elasticsearch
+# Automating ETL with Apache Airflow & Elasticsearch

 ## 📌 Project Overview
 This project automates the **ETL (Extract, Transform, Load)** pipeline using **Apache Airflow** to process and ingest data from **PostgreSQL** into **Elasticsearch**.
 The dataset used in this project is from **Balaji Fast Food Sales**, which contains transactional sales records.
 The goal is to efficiently manage and analyze large-scale sales data by leveraging **Airflow for orchestration** and **Elasticsearch for fast retrieval & analytics**.